-Tree Tops Camp provides a midway stopping point between Cohuna and Koondrook for walkers, kayakers or cyclists.
+The area in the vicinity of Tree Tops Camp could provide a midway stopping point between Cohuna and Koondrook for walkers, kayakers or cyclists.
 This location could include visitor eco hut accommodation and camping sites for adventure trail visitors.

-Supporting Cohuna as a hub for trail visitors will assist in the potential to attract adventure sports events between Cohuna and Koondrook.
+Supporting Cohuna as a hub for trail visitors will assist in the potential to attract adventure sports events events between Cohuna and Koondrook.